nvs/gem-leaderboards/README.md

 [NVS]: https://github.com/nvs

+### Categories

+- **[Time](#15-time).** Only games that complete Level 50 will be considered.
+- **[DPS](#15-dps).** Only games that completely Level 50 will

 ### Prizes

 - The **top player** in each category will be recognized as one of the Gem TD+ Champions.
 They will receive this role on the Discord.
 They will also randomnly appear in place of bosses, with a model of their choosing.
   This is purely cosmetic.
+- **Second and third place** in each category will randomnly appear in place of veteran units, with a model of their choosing.
+This is purely cosmetic.
+- All players recognized via the above will become Leveled on the Discord.
-- The **top three players** in each category will have a critter/NPC added to the middle area to acknowledge their achievement.
-They will also become Leveled on the Discord.
+  A critter/NPC will be added to the middle area to acknowledge their achievement.

-*Note: [NVS] is excluded from the prizes.*
+*Note: [NVS] is excluded from the prizes.
+The reward extends to the next position as a result.*

 ### 1.5 Time